 Alternatively, you might want your summer school to be a form of holiday or choose a destination that you’ve never been to before with exciting activities.
 If you want a warm and sunny location, you might not want to consider northern Europe or the Alps.
 Or if you like big cities, focus on camps close by that provide lots of urban adventures.
 You might also want to consider picking somewhere where you and your family could extend your stay into a family holiday.

-If you’ve got more than one child, it can make sense to send them to the same summer camp.
-However, if your children have varying interests and significant disparities in age, you’ll want to find a camp which can cater to these differences.
+If you’ve got more than one child, it can make sense to send them to the same summer camp or to put them in the same online summer school.
+However, if your children have varying interests and significant disparities in age, you’ll want to find a summer program which can cater to these differences.
 Some schools also offer discounts for second and third children, which can be useful when funding several children through summer programs at once.

 Different summer schools have different approaches to staffing.
 Most summer schools primarily employ university students or recent graduates as counselors supported by older more senior staff.
 Students often appreciate having counselors who are relatively close to themselves in age, as they can more easily relate to them, and may feel more comfortable discussing any issues with them.